America needs a vision for space.

 As economic activity increases as a result of a massive investment of public resources and a workforce in space begins producing something of economic value, the government begins to collect revenue in multiple forms (income taxes, corporate taxes, public-private gain share, etc.).
 At first, these revenues will be very modest and relatively small.
 But they will grow.

-In the simple graph I’ve created, I’ve assumed a modest growth rate of 15% per year in public revenue (income tax, corporate tax, public-private gain share, etc.) as scale grows slowly with the input of people ramping and production capacity slowly scaling up.
+In the simple graph I’ve created, I’ve assumed a modest growth rate of 15% per year in public revenue.
 This model assumes that it takes many decades for the revenue to build enough to begin scaling back the input of public funding.

 This model assumes that after a massive cumulative rate of investment over an extended period of time, that a significant, dynamic, and growing presence in space is rapidly building and that an economic ‘take-off’, a point of self-sustaining ignition, has occurred.
 At the point, public revenue from the space frontier matches public funds being invested and we have achieved a sustainable and growing economy in space that is creating a rapidly increasing sum in tax revenue.

 What’s also true is that it probably won’t happen like this.
 I’ve been as conservative as possible.
-I’ve modelled an economy that starts at zero and grows at 15% a year.
-More likely is that a space-based economy will start bigger and grow in rapid burst or step jumps in the early years that in some years may double or triple the size of the economy in its early years.
+I’ve modeled an economy that starts at zero and grows at 15% a year.
+More likely is that a space-based economy will start bigger and grow in rapid burst or step jumps in the early years that may double or triple the size of the economy in a single year.
 Eventually, when it gains some size, the rate of growth will slow to something approximating 15%.
 What that means is the blue line might be shorter and shallower than it looks and the red line may leap higher much faster.

 For some this is pure science fiction, but I’m not the only one that has speculated at how fast economic activity may grow on the space frontier.
 Chris Impey, author of Beyond: Our Future in Space and a Distinguished Professor at the University of Arizona, has written that the space economy could match the terrestrial economy in size within 100 years.
 His forecast suggests it could be equal by 2115 assuming significant growth takes off on the space frontier in the very near future.